FreeON/freeon/Developers_Guide.md

 Structure of the Program Suite
 ------------------------------

 FreeON is split into front-end and a back-end.
 The back-end involves numerically challenging tasks like matrix-multiplication, and matrix-build operations.
 Back-end operations can always be run in stand-alone mode for tuning and debugging very large problems (ie. so you don't have to redo a month long calculation to debug).

-Data is passed on the argument line to back-end subprograms, and structures are communicated via an archived HDF file.
+Perhaps the greatest strength of the front-end/back-end structure is that it enables rapid development and competition between algorithms.

 Clones
 ------